 Specifically, you will ratio a spectrum with a reference spectrum.

 TRACE MATH

-Turn the analyzer on while holding down the [<-] (backspace) key.
-Wait until the power-on tests are completed.
-When the power is turned on with the backspace key depressed, the analyzer returns to its default settings.
-See the Default Settings list in the Menu section for a complete listing of the settings.
+- 1. Turn the analyzer on while holding down the [<-] (backspace) key.
+Wait until the poweron tests are completed. - Turn on the generator, set the frequency to 1 kHz and amplitude to approximately 1 Vrms.